orientechnologies/orientdb-docs/src/sql/SQL-Methods.md

 SELECT EXPAND( @this.include( 'name' ) ) FROM OUser
 ```

-Starting from 2.2.19 you can specify a wildcard as ending character to inclide all the fields that start with a certain string.
-Example to include all the fields that starts with `amonut`:
+Starting from 2.2.19 you can specify a wildcard as ending character to include all the fields that start with a certain string.
+Example to include all the fields that starts with `amount`:

 ```sql
 SELECT EXPAND( @this.exclude( 'amount*' ) ) FROM V